Isolated Browsing for HTTPS Apps

 To re-enter the full screen mode, click the vertical three-dot menu in the remote browser's top right corner, and then in the Zoom menu item, click the rectangle-corners icon.
 You can also use the Zoom controls to enlarge or reduce the size of your app.

-If you close the remote browser window, the remote browser will be automatically restarted.
+If you close the remote browser window, the remote browser is automatically restarted.

 To minimize the risk of unauthorized data transfers, the remote browser is configured to disallow accessing sites other than the httpsApp Web Applications, opening and saving of remote desktop files, installation of Chrome extensions, and accessing the remote browser's DevTools.